Last updated on December 11, 2025

 Not all of these cleanly synergize with Niv-Mizzet.
 Honorable mention to Elesh Norn, Mother of Machines, of course, in the standard Martina Fackova artwork.

-Another honorable mention to a set of Rakdos () cards that could be another build of this deck when we get a few more cards printed:
+Another honorable mention to a set of Rakdos cards () that could be another build of this deck when we get a few more options printed:

 This Cube build-around is good in Commander, too, though this deck gives new context.
-Is Hostage Taker asserting her dominance and we follow just 'cause?
-I know she’s got a sword to the throat, but still.
+Is Hostage Taker asserting its dominance and we follow just 'cause?
+I know they've got a sword to the throat, but still.

-I know, Nicol Bolas, the Ravager is kinda sketch, but when you slip to Nicol Bolas, the Arisen, Nicky B is def your huckleberry.
+I know, Nicol Bolas, the Ravager is kinda sketch, but when you flip to Nicol Bolas, the Arisen, Nicky B is def your huckleberry.

 You know how broken Omnath, Locus of Creation is across formats.
 You could legit do a T-pose deck helmed by Omnath and be happy.
 The trouble is that you might be a target of folks who don’t believe you’re running a charming meme deck with such an OP commander.
 Omnath, Locus of All may very well put you in the same boat once that starts to see play.